 I am going to hurt you/the kids/the pets if you file for divorce

 This is another genuine threat; but the spouse making the threats probably does not realize it is not easy to get away with those things.
 Just as with the property above, when you file for divorce you can request a TRO or protective order.
-If domestic violence is a concern with your divorce, you definitely need to include a request for a protective order and you should definitely talk to a Fort Worth divorce lawyer.
+If domestic violence is a concern with your divorce, you definitely need to include a request for a protective order and you should definitely talk to a Texas divorce lawyer.

 You also need to speak with a domestic violence organization about safety planning.
 The reality is that no court order will absolutely protect you if your spouse is willing to suffer the consequences.
 However, the protective order will allow you to call the police.
 The police can remove him or her from your property and arrest him or her.
 That can result in jail time, which is the only way to force your spouse to stay away from you.

 Hire Texas divorce attorneys to combat your spouse’s threats